sourcegraph/sourcegraph-public-snapshot/internal/codeintel/uploads/internal/commitgraph/README.md

 TODO: Input data
   - Topo-sorted list of commits and their relationships
-  - Full list of uploaded indices
+  - Full list of uploaded indexes

 TODO: "Relevant" commits
   - Commits with an upload